YeonwooSung/ai_book/DistributedTraining/README.md

 ### DeepSpeed ZeRO

+Before start writing this section, most of the writings in this section are heavily refered from [Microsoft's this blog post](https://www.microsoft.com/en-us/research/blog/zero-infinity-and-deepspeed-unlocking-unprecedented-model-scale-for-deep-learning-training/).

 ZeRO is a set of optimizations that allow us to train trillion parameter models on a single machine.
 ZeRO is a set of optimizations that allow us to train trillion parameter models on a single machine.
 ZeRO is a set of optimizations that allow us to train trillion parameter models on a single machine.
 ZeRO is a set of optimizations that allow us to train trillion parameter models on a single machine.

 ![ZeRO](./img/zero.png)